techtanzeel/collado-io/src/pages/markdown/udacity-rdnd-wyr/index.md

 ![New poll card](./poll-card.jpg "The new poll card has a larger tappable area")

-> The outcome is a poll card with larger tappable areas, since the container itself acts as the button, that creates a polarizing feeling through the color composition itself — which is the main idea behind the Would You Rather game.
+> The outcome is a poll card with larger tappable areas, since the poll container itself acts as the button, that creates a polarizing feeling through the color composition itself — which is the main idea behind the Would You Rather game.
 No additional buttons or text required, it is as simple as simple gets.

-Before the refactor, the poll card component was truly a mess.
-It consisted mainly of the poll text, then it had "attached" its correspondent CTA, which rendered dynamically depending on the question state.
+Before the refactor, codewise, the poll card component was truly a mess.
+It consisted mainly of the poll text, then it had "attached" its correspondent CTA, which rendered dynamically depending on the poll state.
 What sounds like a plan on paper, caused a lot of problems since the CTAs had to manage its own state as well, turning the whole thing into a really confusing, inconsistent piece of code.

 Following best practices, now the card has its own component during its lifecycle that properly manages the uniqueness of the poll throughout each step of the way.
 The components follow the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) and are isolated enough to do just one thing, but do it really well.